Suzhou Anhui, China Travel Guide

 Most foreign nationals need a visa to enter mainland China.
 Plan your visa application well in advance of your trip.
 Common visa types contain the L Visa for tourism, the F Visa for non-commercial visits or study tours, and the M Visa for business activities.

-The application process typically means applying at a Chinese embassy or consulate in your home country or through a Chinese Visa Application Service Center (CVASC).
+The application process typically means applying at a Chinese embassy or consulate in your home country country or through a Chinese Visa Application Service Center (CVASC).
 Begin by completing the digital application form, then schedule an appointment to submit your application in person.
 Most applicants need to provide biometric information (fingerprints).
 Fees are due at submission.

 Visa fees vary by nationality and visa type.
 Check the specific embassy or consulate website for current fees.
 Upon arrival, present your passport and visa.
 Foreign visitors must complete an Arrival/Departure Card.
 Fingerprints are collected for most foreign visitors aged 14-70.
 Customs declaration may be due for certain goods.

-Digital payment systems, WeChat Pay and Alipay, dominate transactions in China.
+Digital payment systems, WeChat Pay and Alipay, dominate transactions within China.
 Download and set up these apps before your arrival.
 Link an international credit card (Mastercard/Visa) to your chosen app for seamless payments.
 Cash is becoming less common, and many smaller vendors might not accept it.

 Ensure all routine vaccinations remain up-to-date (MMR, DPT, Polio, Varicella).
 Typhoid vaccination is wise for rural areas or adventurous eating.
 Hepatitis A for the majority of visitors.
 Consider Rabies and Brain Inflammation caused by a virus for extended rural stays.